 Remnant vegetation makes up less than 0.3 per cent (6.72ha) of the project’s temporary development footprint with the remaining 99.7 per cent comprised of non-remnant, historically cleared and disturbed land.

-More than 80 per cent of the temporary development footprint will be rehabilitated and progressively restored once construction activity in the area allows.
+More than 80 per cent of the temporary development footprint will be rehabilitated and progressively restored once construction activity has finished.

-When projects within The Hub reach the end of their life, all above ground project infrastructure will be dismantled and removed from the site.
-The project’s operating footprint, including tracks, hardstands or laydown areas that had to be maintained throughout the operating phase, will be rehabilitated and restored to native ecosystems in line with our commitments to our landholders and regulatory requirements.
+When renewable energy projects reach the end of their life, all above ground project infrastructure is dismantled and removed from the site.
+The operating footprint, including tracks, hardstands or laydown areas that had to be maintained throughout the operating phase, will be rehabilitated and restored to native ecosystems in line with our commitments to our landholders and regulatory requirements.

 End-of-asset life decommissioning and rehabilitation plans are a regulatory requirement, and a condition of development approval in Queensland.

-Windlab takes this commitment further by building decommissioning planning and financing into lease agreements with host landholders from the outset.
+Windlab takes this commitment further by including decommissioning planning and financing conditions into lease agreements with host landholders before construction even starts.

-Our project team will be available to answer any questions you have about The Hub and we encourage you to get in touch.
+Our project team will be available to answer any questions you have and we encourage you to get in touch.

 Email: bungaban@windlab.com